Gooey Monkey Bread is sweet and sticky, made with buttermilk biscuit dough, butter, brown sugar, cinnamon, and ready in under 45 minutes!

 Homemade Monkey Bread (From Scratch!)

-We use store-bought buttermilk biscuit dough, but you can definitely make this homemade monkey bread from scratch by using the dough from my recipe for Buttermilk Biscuits.
+This recipe uses store-bought buttermilk biscuit dough, but you can definitely make this homemade monkey bread from scratch by using the dough from our recipe for Buttermilk Biscuits.
 Just rip the dough into biscuit-sized balls and follow the rest of the recipe as written.
 Plus you can save some dough for later and make biscuits for dinner!

 TIPS FOR MAKING MONKEY BREAD